-But the answer to the question isn't one or the other — most teams shouldn't choose either Slack or email.
+But the answer to the question isn't one or the other — most teams shouldn't choose Slack or email.
 Most of us can – and should – use both tools for internal communication.
-The more important question to ask is this: How can I decide whether Slack or email is the right tool for a specific type of communication?
-And then: How can I share that decision framework with my team to ensure everyone is communicating as effectively as possible?
+The more important question is this: How can I decide whether Slack or email is the right tool for a specific type of communication?
+And then: How can I share that decision framework with my team to ensure everyone communicates as effectively as possible?

 Deciding when to use Slack and when to use email may never be clear-cut and straightforward.
 But by changing the way you think about your communication — who is it intended for?
 What do you need back from the recipient?
 How important is it? — you can be more intentional about which platform you choose to maximize the impact of every message.
 Here's everything you need to know.

 Slack was founded in 2009 and became widespread in the late 2010s as an essential tool for internal business communication.
 At first, it only offered text-based chat you could organize into different channels.

 Today, Slack also offers voice and video conferencing and the option to create shared channels with guests or people from other organizations.
 It's widely viewed as a combination of a messaging app and a collaboration platform, allowing teams to communicate in real time (or close to it).